catalyst-team/catalyst/CONTRIBUTING.md

     ```
     # for MacOS users, as we need bash version >= 4.0.0, wget and gnu-based sed
     brew install bash wget gnu-sed

+    # It is often useful to have one or more Python environments
+    # where you can experiment with different combinations
+    # of packages without affecting your main installation.
+    # Create the virtual environment with your python setuo
+    virtualenv catalyst-dev
+    source catalyst-dev/bin/activate

+    # Install the required dependencies√
     pip install -r requirements/requirements.txt -r requirements/requirements-dev.txt

     # for easy-to-go development, we suggest to install extra dependencies
     pip install -r requirements/requirements-ml.txt -r requirements/requirements-cv.txt -r requirements/requirements-nlp.txt
     ```